AP VoteCast: Voters sour on state of nation

 TRUMP VS BIDEN

-In the race for president, Biden was preferred over Trump among voters under 45 but Trump appeared to lead Biden among older voters.
+In the race for president, Biden led Trump among voters under 45 while Trump appeared to lead among older voters.

-Black voters, Latino voters and Asian voters were more likely to back Biden while white voters were more likely to support Trump.
+Black voters, Latino voters and Asian voters were more likely to prefer Biden over Trump.
+White voters were more likely to back Trump over Biden.

-College-educated voters were more likely to prefer Biden while voters without a college degree leaned toward Trump over Biden.
+Biden led among college-educated voters but Trump had an apparent advantage among voters without a college degree.

 FACING THE PANDEMIC